deconstructionalism/course-tracker-summary/README.md

 1. Run `npm run getToken`
 2. In the window that pops up, select your account and allow access, then close the window once you are done.
 Your token is saved as `./token.json`.
-You will not need to re-authenticate using the browser again unless your token is invalidated.
+Your token will remain valid for ~1 hour.

 ### Construct Class Data